Probing Compact Objects in Wide-Orbit Binaries with Joint LAMOST LRS and MRS: Conclusions and Discussion

 \textit{Gaia} DR3 \texttt{nss\_two\_star\_orbit} catalog provides 16 candidates with orbital solutions, all of which show consistency with our RV-based results.
 These findings demonstrate that long-term spectroscopic monitoring, particularly through surveys like LAMOST, is highly effective for uncovering the population of wide-orbit binaries and potential compact object hosts.

-Further constraining the mass of the compact object requires the determination of the orbital inclination $i$.
-For the majority of our candidates, precisely constraining the stellar rotational velocity is challenging, which limits our ability to derive the inclination from ($v \sin i$) measurement.
+Further constraining the exact mass of the compact object remains challenging due to the unknown orbital inclination $i$.
+For these long-period systems, $v \sin i$ measurements cannot be reliably used to infer $i$ because tidal alignment between the stellar rotation axis and the orbital axis is not expected.
 Furthermore, in these long-period systems, the visible companions are far from filling their Roche lobes; consequently, the absence of significant ellipsoidal variations in their light curves precludes the use of photometric modeling to constrain the inclination.
 While targets with Thiele-Innes elements from \textit{Gaia} provide some initial constraints, the issue of orbital inclination is expected to be more robustly addressed as more epoch astrometry becomes available in future \textit{Gaia} data releases.

 The candidate selection in this study exhibits a potential concentration toward late-type stars (spectral types F to M), a distribution that originates from fundamental physical and observational constraints rather than merely the properties of the parent catalog.
 A primary driver is the necessity for high-precision RV measurements to resolve the subtle modulations characteristic of long-period orbits, where velocity semi-amplitudes are typically small.
 Late-type stars possess relatively cool stellar atmospheres with a high density of narrow metallic absorption lines, which significantly enhance the signal-to-noise ratio of the CCF.
 In contrast, early-type stars often feature sparse spectra and significant line broadening due to high rotational velocities or thermal effects, making them less suitable for detecting low-amplitude RV variations.
 Consequently, these late-type stars serve as the most reliable dynamical tracers for identifying wide-separation, long-period systems.